 This colorful graph offers another way to look at the overall sales trends for the past few years in the Harrisonburg and Rockingham County housing market.
 Looking back, 2016 seemed like an exciting year with a 17% increase in sales compared to the prior year.
 Within that context, the 13% increase in home sales in 2020 doesn't seem quite as extreme -- we have seen a larger increase in home sales in a single year in the past decade.
 But still, it was an unexpectedly strong year of home sales last year.
-It is too early to tell what we might expect this year in our local housing market, but thus far (one month in) 2021 is exceeding the pace of all prior years.
+With three months of sales in the books, it is seeming that 2021 might be the strongest year of home sales ever seen in this local area.